 Brown, according to exit polls, lost with white men in Ohio.
 He was trounced, 59-41, in that demographic.
 He lost whites without a college degree, 61-38—and whites without a college degree are a fairly important demographic in the Rust Belt.
 Did Brown go crying to Kasich to help him out?
 No, he did not.
 Instead, he went out there and won women, 60-40; Black people, 89-11; and 91 percent of the Black woman vote.
 Brown turned out the Democratic base, and it was more than enough to win statewide in Ohio.

 A Democratic presidential campaign that would give one minute of airtime to Kasich over one additional minute for Brown or former Ohio state senator Nina Turner or, hell, LeBron James is one that wants to win the endorsement of National Review instead of one that wants to win the state of Ohio.

 Joe Biden is not going to win white men in Ohio in 2020.
 He’s not going to win them nationally, either.
 Unless John Kasich has some plan to inspire women and Black people to vote for Biden, neither he nor any Never Trump Republican is going to be all that helpful in the upcoming election.
 The sooner Democrats accept that the uneducated white man is not coming back to the party, the better their chances of defeating Donald Trump.

-Elie MystalTwitterElie Mystal is The Nation’s justice correspondent—covering the courts, the criminal justice system, and politics—and the force behind the magazine’s monthly column “Objection!”
-He is also an Alfred Knobler Fellow at the Type Media Center.
+Elie MystalTwitterElie Mystal is The Nation’s justice correspondent and an Alfred Knobler Fellow at the Type Media Center.
+His first book is the New York Times best-seller Allow Me to Retort: A Black Guy's Guide to the Constitution.
 He can be followed @ElieNYC.